zamazan4ik/awesome-pgo/article/article.md

 * Maxim Panchenko
 * Amir Aupov

-Additionally I reccomend you to [join](https://discord.gg/xS7Z362) LLVM Discord server.
+Additionally, I reccomend you to [join](https://discord.gg/xS7Z362) LLVM Discord server.
 It has many kind and clever people who can help you with your questions regarding LTO, PGO, PLO and other compiler-like fancy stuff.

 ## Future plans